Wonda VR Spaces comes with a set of 3D Rooms to host your sessions that are accessible by simply choosing an available room in the Editor.

 Step 3/3: Import your 3D room From Spoke to Spaces

 Once the Room is correctly prepared using Spoke:

-- in Wonda, go to your project library (as shown below) and simply drag and drop the two files in the media library and select it as the main 3D Room of your Experience.
+- In Wonda: go to your project library (as shown below) and simply drag and drop the two files in the media library and select it as the main 3D Room of your Virtual Experience.

 Add a custom 360 image as a 3D Room

 Just select your desired .jpg equirectangular file and it will be used as the main background for your experiences.
-Users will be able to zoom in/out the Main Screen using the keyboard arrows on desktop, or with the controller in VR.
+Users will be able to zoom in/out of the Main Screen using the keyboard arrows on desktop, or with the controller in VR.